 One strategy that may help your child navigate the holidays with success is the use of a visual schedule, a graphic representation of the sequence of upcoming activities or events using objects, photographs, icons or words.
 Consider creating a day-by-day schedule not only showing special activities that will occur, but also the routine activities the child is used to.
 Include pictures of family members who will be visiting or places you will go to provide visual cues.
 Some additional techniques to try include showing your child pictures or videos of previous holidays to help create familiarity with upcoming holiday activities and designating a ‘safe space’ where the child can seek out quiet time if things become too much to handle.

 Keeping a daily journal may help you identify routines in your child's life that are successful and routines that continue to pose challenges.
 This way, you can appropriately and effectively identify patterns that can be employed to help support your child during the holidays.

 Easterseals Eastern Pennsylvania is devoted to helping improve the lives of children with disabilities and their families.
-For parents of children with autism, Easterseals offers one-on-one training in the use of ABA techniques with a Board-Certified Behavior Analyst (BCBA) at no cost to families.
+For parents of children with autism, Easterseals offers one-on-one coaching in the use of ABA techniques with a Board-Certified Behavior Analyst (BCBA) at no cost to families.
 During the course of the program, parents learn about Applied Behavioral Analysis, which breaks down all behavior into three parts: antecedent, behavior and consequence.
 Parents are taught how to analyze their child’s behavior in this way and employ strategic techniques and interventions to improve communication and social interactions, develop new skills, increase appropriate behaviors and decrease inappropriate behaviors.
-Visit the ABA Therapy Training webpage for more information.
+Visit the ABA Therapy Coaching webpage for more information.